R537 (South Africa)

-The R537 is a Regional Route in South Africa.
+The R537 is a Regional Route in Mpumalanga, South Africa that connects Sabie with White River.

 Route

-Its northern terminus is the R536 just east of Sabie, Mpumalanga.
-It runs south-east, ending at an intersection with the R40 near White River.
+Its north-western terminus is a junction with the R536 in Sabie (just east of the town centre) and it runs south-east for 44 kilometres to end at an intersection with the R40 in White River (just west of the town centre).